MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-maxlength value** set the maximum length of any track in mm (default is 100 x voxelsize).

--  **-cutoff value** set the FOD amplitude / fixel size / tensor FA cutoff for terminating tracks (defaults are: 0.05 for FOD-based algorithms; 0.05 for fixel-based algorithms; 0.1 for tensor-based algorithms).
+-  **-cutoff value** set the FOD amplitude / fixel size / tensor FA cutoff for terminating tracks (defaults: 0.1 for FOD-based algorithms; 0.1 for fixel-based algorithms; 0.1 for tensor-based algorithms; threshold multiplied by 0.5 when using ACT).

 -  **-trials number** set the maximum number of sampling trials at each point (only used for probabilistic tracking).